Ganesha’s new abode in Melbourne - Indian Link

 “Luckily the wood was ok,” Balaa offered.
 “Quarantine regulations had specified we use a particular type of wood packaging.
 It turned out to be the most expensive kind, so our costs went up significantly.
 But it was God’s wish…”

-The Sri Vakrathunda Vinayagar Temple’s grand new makeover puts it in the same league as NSW’s Helensburgh Temple and Murugan Temple which were built along similar lines – with traditional artisans designing in India or coming here to create the statues and pillars.
+The Ganesha temple’s grand new makeover puts it in the same league as NSW’s Helensburgh Temple and Murugan Temple which were built along similar lines – with traditional artisans designing in India or coming here to create the statues and pillars.
 Yet it would perhaps prefer to be in the same league as Adelaide’s Ganesha Temple, which was granted heritage status in 2013.

 “It is certainly an idea we have toyed with,” Shan admitted.
 “But that is in the future.”